Join the English Folk Dance and Song Society team at Cecil Sharp House and The Vaughan Williams Memorial Library.

 Unless otherwise indicated, our posts are based at Cecil Sharp House, London.

-Closing date is Monday 10th September at 9am.
-Interviews to be held at Cecil Sharp House on Thursday 20th September 2018.
+Interviews will be held at Cecil Sharp House on Thursday 8 November 2018.

 Volunteering is a great way to support EFDSS and get closer to all things folk.
 If you are interested in volunteering for us please see below for volunteer opportunities.
 At Cecil Sharp House we are always on the lookout for more volunteer stewards to help support our concerts, dances and family activities.
 It’s a fun way to get involved and have a great experience in one of London’s greatest venues.